MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/using-sharepoint-to-view-operations-manager-data.md

 ## How to configure the web part to use shared credentials

 To configure the Operations Manager Dashboard Viewer web part so that those who are not Operations Manager users can view it, perform the following procedures.
 In the first procedure, you configure credentials by creating a Target Application ID in SharePoint.
 Next, you configure the web part environment.

 > [!NOTE]
+> You cannot configure shared credentials in SharePoint Foundation 2010 or 2013.

-> Operations Manager provides two scripts in the *setup\amd64\SharePoint* directory to allow users to add and update the SharePoint web environment keys from the web config file: `add-OperationsManager-WebConsole-Environment.ps1` and `update-OperationsManager-WebConsole-Environment.ps1`.
-These scripts strip the encryptionAlgorithm and encryptionValidationAlgorithm for the override ticket from the web config file and add or update it in the sharepoint environment.
+Operations Manager provides two scripts in the *setup\amd64\SharePoint* directory to allow users to add and update the SharePoint web environment keys from the web config file: `add-OperationsManager-WebConsole-Environment.ps1` and `update-OperationsManager-WebConsole-Environment.ps1`.
+These scripts strip the encryptionAlgorithm and encryptionValidationAlgorithm for the override ticket from the web config file and add or update it in the SharePoint environment.
 This allows you to automate the creation and rotation of keys.
 Procedures for using these scripts are in this section.

-> [!NOTE]
-> You cannot configure shared credentials in SharePoint Foundation 2010 or 2013.

 ### Create a target application ID

 1. In SharePoint Central Administration, in the **Application Management** section, click **Manage service applications**.